 Know a student teacher?
-Invite them to belong to the Ohio Student Education Association.
+Invite them to belong to the Ohio Education Association Aspiring Educators www.ohea.org/aspiringed aspiringed@ohea.org

-www.ohea.org/osea osea@ohea.org

 EXPLORING EDUCATOR

 Future educators are supported as they begin to explore the teaching profession and consider teaching as a career.